Phonics Programme

 • that a consistent phonics progression and approach is used throughout the Pioneers Pathway with positive impact on pupil progress.

-• that the EYFS curriculum prepares pupils with phonics awareness for future learning on the Pioneers Pathway.
+• that the Foundation Pathway curriculum prepares pupils with phonics awareness for future learning on the Pioneers Pathway as appropriate to individuals.

 • that teachers and support staff delivering phonics sessions (class and targeted interventions) have access to relevant and ongoing training linked to this systematic synthetic programme.